Orient Point Ferry Terminal

 Planning Your Trip

-Schedules, fares, reservation rules, accepted vehicle types, and other travel policies may change, so it is wise to check the official Cross Sound Ferry website before heading to the terminal.
-Weather and marine conditions can also affect operations.
-If you are traveling with a vehicle, advance reservations are often the easiest way to avoid delays during busy periods.
+Schedules, fares, reservation policies, accepted vehicle types, and check-in requirements can change, so it is best to review the official Cross Sound Ferry website before heading to the terminal.
+Weather and marine conditions may also affect operations.
+If you are traveling with a vehicle, advance reservations are often the easiest way to avoid delays during peak periods.

 Regional Role

-Beyond tourism, the terminal supports everyday regional mobility between Long Island and southeastern Connecticut.
-It remains an important link for residents, service vehicles, and commercial traffic, while also helping some travelers avoid longer highway routes around the western end of the Sound.
+Beyond tourism, the terminal plays an important role in regional mobility between Long Island and southeastern Connecticut.
+It serves residents, visitors, seasonal travelers, and some service or commercial vehicles, while also helping many travelers avoid the longer highway route around the western end of the Sound.

 Visitor Convenience

-For visitors, the ferry terminal also serves as a scenic gateway to the North Fork.
-Nearby are Orient Beach State Park, waterfront viewpoints, quiet hamlets, farm stands, and wine country farther west along the fork.
+For visitors, the ferry terminal also works as a scenic gateway to the North Fork.
+Nearby are Orient Beach State Park, quiet waterfront stretches, small hamlets, farm stands, and wine country farther west along the fork.
 Whether you are arriving or departing, the setting gives the trip a distinctly coastal Long Island feel.

 Snapshot: Orient Point Ferry Terminal